Soul-Remix/shipment-tracking-bosta/README.md

 # Shipment Tracking

 A website to track shipment sent using bosta
 Built using React and CSS module written in TypeScript
+Utilized Vitest framework to add unit tests to ensure code robustness and a more secure software development flow

 [Live Page](https://soul-remix.github.io/shipment-tracking-bosta/)